Luukalindgren/software_robot_capstone/README.md

 1. Clone the repository
 2. Create a virtual environment
 3. Install dependencies
-4. Download the ChromeDriver to the drivers/ directory
-5. Create a `.env` file to root directory
+4. Create a `.env` file to root directory
-6. Run the main.py script
+5. Run the main.py script

 ## Project Structure